Court-Certified Mediator Qualification Requirements by State

 General Requirements:

-Minnesota requires mediators of the court to undergo training upon the type of law.
+Minnesota requires mediators of the court to undergo training in the type of law.
 Court rosters are overseen by the State Court Administration.
 To become a court-qualified neutral, mediators must take an ADR that meets the requirements in Rule 114.13: (a) Civil mediation–30 hours of basic training including at least 15 hours of role-play, or (b) family mediation–40 hours of basic training including at least six hours each of family law and domestic abuse, five hours of family economics, four hours each of conflict theory, psychological issues, and issues of children in divorce and two hours of ethics training.
 Qualified neutrals must also complete at least 18 hours of continuing ADR education within each three-year period.

 General Requirements: